 - % Goal Achieved

 Those KPIs help you determine if you are on track with your objectives.
-These are numbers that are directly linked to your target and if you set a specific goal, you will instantly get a clear idea of your progress just looking at your dashboard.
-And that’s what we want: a quick and informative tool.
+These are numbers that are directly linked to your target.
+If you set a specific goal, you'll instantly get a clear idea of your progress just by looking at your dashboard.
+And that's what we want: a quick and informative tool.

-If you want to achieve your objective, and you need a clear view of what you need to do or what would help close the gap between your present situation and the target, you must consider including these KPIs when creating your top sales dashboard in Microsoft Dynamics 365:
+If you want to achieve your objective, you need a clear view of what you need to do or what would help close the gap between your present situation and the target.
+You must consider including these KPIs when creating your top sales dashboard in Microsoft Dynamics 365:

 - Open Opportunities with Close Date within 30 days